magneticio/vamp.io/content/documentation/installation/configuration.md

 This is quite simmilar to common pattern to access any clustered application.
 For instance if you want to access DB server, you will have an address string based on e.g. DNS name or something simmilar.
 Note that even without Vamp, you would need to setup access to `backend` in some similar way.
-With Vamp, access is via VGA's and that allows specific routing (filters, weights) needed for A/B testing and canary releasing.
+With Vamp, access is via VGA's and that allows specific routing (conditions, weights) needed for A/B testing and canary releasing.
 Additional information can be found on [service discovery page](/documentation/about-vamp/service-discovery/).

 ### operation